-For EL5, EL6, or EL7-based Linux platforms and Fedora 19 or 20, you can install MySQL using the MySQL Yum repository.
+For EL5, EL6, or EL7-based Linux platforms and Fedora 21 or 22, you can install MySQL using the MySQL Yum repository instead of the platform's native software repository.
 See Section 2.5.1, “Installing MySQL on Linux Using the MySQL Yum Repository” for details.

 For Red Hat and similar distributions, the MySQL distribution

 is divided into a number of separate packages,

 The libraries are required if you want to provide connectivity

 from different languages and environments such as Perl, Python

 To install, use the yum command to specify the packages that you want to install.
 For example: